 Conditions are checked daily.
-With potential lessons on the forecast, an email will be sent out to our surf school mailing list within a few days of the projected lesson.
-If you haven’t signed up for our mailing list, sign up here.
+With potential lessons on the forecast, an email will be sent out to the list of students who have taken a Flat Water Intro to Surf Clinic or a Surf Lesson with Waves with us before within a few days of the projected lesson.
 A follow up confirmation will be sent to all the day before.
 We’ll meet you at the beach, with all equipment provided all you have to do is bring your stoke.
 The entire experience lasts approximately 2.5 hours and includes:

 - Surfboard and wetsuit rentals